The Virtual Financial Advisor

 • Virtually (pun intended) the entire process from the initial meeting and onboarding through implementation and ongoing service can be done digitally.

-Do not confuse this model with a service center, that takes inbound inquires for mostly service related items.
-Although some financial services companies have higher caliber call-centers that are even staffed with licensed advisors, most are not dedicated to any clients, thus you tend to speak to a new person each time you call in and have to tell them all over again what you are trying to accomplish.
+Do not confuse this model with a service center, that takes inbound inquiries for mostly service-related items.
+Although some financial services companies have higher caliber call centers that are even staffed with licensed advisors, most are not dedicated to any clients, thus you tend to speak to a new person each time you call in and have to tell them all over again what you are trying to accomplish.

 The digital advice model is comprehensive, usually with a dedicated financial advisor (or team of advisors) for each client.
 Working in this manner offers a more robust & efficient value proposition for certain segments like the mass affluent and high net worth markets that are adopting this model more and more.